|

 than $200 million in outside private capital

+investment.
 ARPA-E's third annual Energy Innovation

 Summit featured 107 speakers, including: President